Petr Sýkora: Playing career

 Before being drafted, Sýkora spent several seasons in the Czechoslovak Extraliga and the International Hockey League (IHL).
 As a Cleveland Lumberjack, Sýkora became the youngest player ever to play in the IHL at 17 years and 71 days.
 He has also played for the IHL's Detroit Vipers.

-In the 1995 NHL Entry Draft, Sýkora was drafted in the first round, 18th overall, by the New Jersey Devils.
+In the 1995 NHL entry draft, Sýkora was drafted in the first round, 18th overall, by the New Jersey Devils.
 He began his NHL career in 1995–96 with New Jersey, posting 42 points in his rookie campaign, as well as being chosen as the NHL Rookie of the Month for December.
 His career took off in his fourth NHL season, recording a breakout 72 points, which still stands as the second highest total of his career.
 As part of the Devils' effective "A-line," with Patrik Eliáš and Jason Arnott, he helped lead the team to a Stanley Cup in 2000 against the Dallas Stars.
 However, in the sixth and deciding game in Dallas, Sýkora suffered an injury and ended up in the hospital.
 When the Devils won the game to win the Stanley Cup, Devils Head Coach Larry Robinson and linemate Patrik Eliáš wore Sýkora's jersey for him.
 The team also brought the trophy to Sýkora in the hospital.
 The next season, Sýkora and the Devils were only a game away from repeating as Stanley Cup champions, but lost in the seventh game to the Colorado Avalanche.
 That year, Sýkora recorded career highs with 35 goals, 46 assists and 81 points.

 However, the next season, Sýkora's offensive production dropped to just 48 points, and the before the start of the 2002–03 season, he was traded to the Mighty Ducks of Anaheim for forward Jeff Friesen and defenceman Oleg Tverdovsky.
-In his first season with Anaheim, Sýkora appeared in his third Stanley Cup Finals, but lost to his former Devils teammates.
-En route to the finals, he scored the game-winning, quintuple-overtime goal in the fourth-longest playoff game in NHL history in Game 1 of the Western Conference Semi-finals against the Dallas Stars.
+In his first season with Anaheim, Sýkora appeared in his third Stanley Cup Final, but lost to his former Devils teammates.
+En route to the Final, he scored the game-winning, quintuple-overtime goal in the fourth-longest playoff game in NHL history in game one of the Western Conference Semi-finals against the Dallas Stars.

 While the 2004–05 NHL lockout was in effect, Sýkora played for Metallurg Magnitogorsk of the Russian Superleague (RSL), scoring 31 points in 45 games.
 As NHL play resumed in 2005–06, Sýkora requested to be traded from Anaheim and on January 9, 2006, the New York Rangers acquired Sýkora in exchange for young defenceman Maxim Kondratiev and the return of a fourth-round draft pick the Rangers had previously traded to Anaheim.

 After completing the season with New York, it was announced on July 7, 2006, that Sýkora would not return to the Rangers, and he was subsequently signed to a one-year deal with the Edmonton Oilers.
 On a line with countryman Aleš Hemský, Sýkora maintained the previous few seasons' scoring output and managed 53 points.

-Sýkora in 2009 Stanley Cup Finals Game 6.